 In fact, estrogen levels constantly change during a woman’s lifetime and drop drastically after menopause, which you’ll learn more about later on.

 #2: Heart Health

 Estrogen also plays a key role in heart health.
-According to research[*], estrogen…
+Estrogen does the following, according to research[*]:

 - Promotes the survival of stem cells